cbisiere/tiny-prolog2/README.md

 The interpreter is able to solve most of the exercises proposed in Kanoui (1982) and Giannesini et al. (1985).
 In Edinburgh mode, it successfully (but slowly) runs Orbis, a demo program written by Alain Colmeraurer (see [Alain Colmerauer's website](http://alain.colmerauer.free.fr/)).

 ## Overview
-Being a simple implementation exercice, the interpreter offers only a few [built-in predicates](PREDEF.md) and no advanced features.
+Being a simple implementation exercise, the interpreter offers only a few [built-in predicates](PREDEF.md) and no advanced features.

 Nonetheless, the interpreter is fully garbage collected and has almost no hard-coded limits, thanks to its garbage collector and dynamic string manager.